Parental leave

 If you take parental leave it is treated as authorised leave of absence for pension purposes.

-If you are paid you will pay pension contributions on the pay you receive and build up your pension normally.
+If you are paid parental leave, you pay pension contributions on the pay you receive and build up your pension normally.

-When you return from parental leave your employer will write to you to ask if you want to pay APCs for lost pension.
-They will let you know the relevant timescales.
+When you return from parental leave your employer writes to you to ask if you want to pay APCs for lost pension.
+They let you know the relevant timescales.

 If you decide to pay APCs within 30 days the cost is shared between you and your employer.
-You pay one third and your employer pays two thirds of the cost.
-You can decide to pay after 30 days but you will pay the full cost.
-There are deadlines restricting your decision and your employer will let you know this in their letter to you.
+You pay one third (1/3) and your employer pays two thirds (2/3) of the cost.
+You can decide to pay after 30 days but you pay the full cost.
+There are deadlines restricting your decision and your employer lets you know this in their letter to you.

 Not paying for lost pension

-If you do not pay for lost pension during a period of unpaid parental leave it will not count for pension purposes.
-The pension you build up in your account for that year will be lower.
+If you do not pay for lost pension during a period of unpaid parental leave, it does not count for pension purposes.
+The pension you build up in your account for that year is lower.

 If you are in your final year of membership in the scheme and you have membership before 1 April 2014, a lower final pay may affect your pension benefits.